cacophony-wj/licentia_black/README.md

 **DO NOT CONTACT MOD AUTHORS DIRECTLY.**

-I, cacophony, fully accept any responsibility for difficulties with this list and any conflicts I introduce, so please do not question mod authors on the _Nexus_, _Lover's Lab_, _Vector Plexus_ or any other site about bugs that may result from this lists' use.
+I, cacophony, fully accept any responsibility for difficulties with this list and any conflicts I introduce, so please do not question mod authors on the _Nexus_, _Lover's Lab_, or any other site about bugs that may result from this lists' use.
 Direct your questions to me, not the innocent mod authors who should never be expected to support a modlist setup.

 **Various files beginning with "cc" and ending with "esl" or "esm" failed to download.**